tequdev/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-single.md

 export EV_NETWORK=testnet
 ```

 1. First you need to have an Xahau account with EVRs for the tenant.
-For the Evernode testnet, you can generate an account with 6000 EVRs using the [test account generator](../../../assets/test-account-generator.zip).
+For the Evernode testnet, you can generate an account with 6000 EVRs using the [test account generator](../../../assets/test-account-generator.zip) (Use `EV_NETWORK`, `EV_SERVER` env variables to specify custom network or server).

 2. Then you need to prepare a user key pair for the Evernode instance.